manaakiwhenua/PAN-NZ-data-catalogue-and-guidelines/guidelines.md

   to access and revisit the data as needed.
 * Include contact details or data stewards in metadata records.
 This way if there are issues in accessing the data the right person can be easily identified and notified.
+* Ensuring the datasets are recorded in the [data catalogues]({{ site.baseurl }}/data_catalogues/index.html) component of this site.

-By taking these steps, councils can help ensure their datasets are not only accessible, but also visible and usable within national frameworks—contributing to a more complete and accurate picture of protected areas across Aotearoa.
+By taking these steps, councils can help ensure their datasets are not only accessible, but also visible and usable within national frameworks, contributing to a more complete and accurate picture of protected areas across Aotearoa.

 <br>

 ### 5. Privacy
 PAN-NZ aims to build an open and accessible national dataset of protected areas while upholding privacy obligations under the Privacy Act 2020.
-Data submitted for inclusion in PAN-NZ should not contain any personal or identifying information about individuals, including:
+Public facing protected areas datasets should not contain any personal or identifying information about individuals, including:
 * Personal names (e.g. landowners)
 * Private addresses